 A No, we do not.

 - We do not run MSC.
 It is independently operated and has been long before we became involved.
-Our involvement with MSC has been to provide legal and logistical support, to suggest improvements to its safeguarding standards such as ensuring that any images uploaded to the group are scanned to ensure that they are not CP/CSAM, and to provide the services of helpline experts from our partner Stop It Now.
+Our involvement with MSC has been to provide legal and logistical support, to suggest improvements to its safeguarding standards such as ensuring that any images uploaded to the group are scanned to ensure that they are not CP/CSAM, and to provide the services of helpline experts from partners such as Stop It Now.

 - Teens can only join MSC if they identify as being attracted towards younger children.
 Their access is limited, and in particular they are unable to exchange private messages with adults.
 Minor attraction normally develops during the teenage years, and a large proportion of perpetrators of child sexual abuse are themselves teenagers, making this an important age group to have access to support.

 Q Are you founded or run by pedophiles or convicted sex offenders?